 The District invested in the Colorado Surplus Asset Fund Trust (CSAFE), which is an investment vehicle established by state statute for local government entities to pool surplus assets.
-The State Securities Commissioner administers and enforces all State statutes governing the Trust.
-The trust is similar to a money market fund, with each share valued at \$1.00.
+The State Securities Commissioner administers and enforces all State statutes governing CSAFE.
+CSAFE is similar to a money market fund, with each share valued at \$1.00.
 CSAFE may invest in U.S. Treasury securities, repurchase agreements collateralized by U.S. Treasury securities, certain money market funds and highest rated commercial paper.
 A designated custodial bank serves as custodian for CSAFE's portfolio pursuant to a custodian agreement.
+The custodian acts as safekeeping agent for CSAFE's investment portfolio and provides services as the depository in connection with direct investments and withdrawals.
+The custodian's internal records segregate investments owned by CSAFE.
+CSAFE is rated AAAm by Standard & Poor's.